Multimedia - Shooting Locations - Escape From New York

 Colorado Federal Reserve

-San Fernando Valley, Los Angeles, CA) (Street
+Vault, Los Angeles, CA)

 View)